carnivuth/datamining/pages/datamining_process/CRISP_DM_METHODOLOGY.md

+---
+id: CRISP DM METHODOLOGY
+aliases: []
+tags: []
+index: 6
+---

 model for datamining process standardization, the goal is to set common names and steps to organized workloads inside the team

 ## PHASES